papadanku/RealityDocs/_sources/modding/mapping/aasv4.rst.txt

 You can see that CP#1 and CP#5 are on all of the routes.
 This often makes sense when the map has a final location that the armies have a "mission" to capture or defend... such as a missile silo, airfield, etc. When this is the case, you don't have to create separate CPs for each route but can instead assign it a single digit.
 If the CP is at the beginning of the route, it would have an ``SGID = 1``.
 You would then set both main bases to ``SGID = -1`` since neither is in a route.
 Basically, here's the way to look at it: The computer needs to see an ``SGID = 1``, so if your main base fulfills that role then great.
 If it doesn't, then the first flag needs to be ``SGID = 1``.

 Ok, so what if your shared CP is at the **end** of the route?
 Now it gets slightly more complicated.
 You can either change your team assignments in the init.con so that it becomes the first flag, but that may not be possible based on the map layout.
-The second option is to assign it a single digit ``SGID`` that ends all of the routes.
+The second option is to assign it a single digit :guilabel:`SGID` that ends all of the routes.
 The drawback to option 2 is that all of your routes must end at the same number.
 For example, when you look at Fools Road, all of the routes end at flag #5.

 It's important to note here that you can't have a gap in the sequence.
-So if Fools Road had a route that only had ``SGID``\s of ``1``, ``205``, ``305``, and ``5`` then there would be a gap between ``305`` and ``5`` and it wouldn't work.
+So if Fools Road had a route that only had :guilabel:`SGID`\s of :guilabel:`1`, :guilabel:`205`, :guilabel:`305`, and :guilabel:`5` then there would be a gap between :guilabel:`305` and :guilabel:`5` and it wouldn't work.
 The map would load just fine, but neither team could cap the other out.

 A Few More Things about Main Bases
 ----------------------------------

 -  I know we've talked about main bases several times in this tutorial already, but there are still a few things to cover.
-If you make one (or both) of your main bases part of a route, then they must be single digit ``SGID``\s with ``Team 1 = 1`` and ``Team 2 = the last number in the routes``.
+If you make one (or both) of your main bases part of a route, then they must be single digit :guilabel:`SGID`\s with ``Team 1 = 1`` and ``Team 2 = the last number in the routes``.
 The reason behind this is that all of your **spawn points** and **objectspawners** are linked to this CP and having the spawners assigned to one route causes a lot of issues if that route isn't picked.
 So the best thing to do is ensure your spawners are tied to a CP that isn't cappable and is not assigned to a route.
 The simplest way to do this is to assign ``Team 1 = 1`` and ``Team 2 = -1``.
-If you want your spawners to be associated with a CP that *is* cappable, so that the team loses it's ability to spawn, then you must give it a single digit ``SGID`` so that it is part of all routes.
+If you want your spawners to be associated with a CP that *is* cappable, so that the team loses it's ability to spawn, then you must give it a single digit :guilabel:`SGID` so that it is part of all routes.
 -  With the exception of CnC mode, 99% of main bases should be marked with a CP.
 This let's players know where the main bases are and thus where the domes of deaths are.
 So if your main is not cappable and not part of your routes, you'll still need to make sure the CP is marked on the map.

 Looking back at the Fools Road example, you could do it either way.
 You could set all of your spawners to the closest flag, which means it's cappable by the enemy and when it's lost, no one can spawn or repair, etc. Or you can create a uncappable CP for your spawns that is always active.